osmarmora05/old-dotifles/.github/README.md

 - [ ] Using Material Icons font in todo-panel icon
 - [ ] Add in `userconf.lua` variable for file path where todo-panel tasks are saved
 - [ ] Change the color of the terminal and the editor depending on the theme set in `userconf.lua`
+- [ ] Implement a better logic for the positioning of the themer widget

 <!-- CREDITS -->
 ## 💝 Credits